SmartWare

-The user interface consists of a window in which documents, spreadsheets and database views are displayed and can be manipulated via a command line at the bottom of the window.
-Significantly the product includes a complete and powerful programming language enabling developers to build complex applications.
+Its user interface consists of a window in which documents, spreadsheets and database views are displayed and can be manipulated via a command line at the bottom of the window.
+It also includes a programming language enabling developers to build applications.
 The spreadsheet and word processor modules are proprietary, but the database is built on a FairCom database engine.

 Started in 1983, it was developed for many years, with SmartWare 4.5 released in 2004 and VisualSmartWare being released in 2006.
-The later versions include features such as the capability to communicate with SQL servers, use Microsofts Dynamic-link library and ActiveX technologies, and optionally provide a less 'Dossy' looking user interface.
+The later versions include features such as the capability to communicate with SQL servers, use Microsoft's Dynamic-link library and ActiveX technologies, and optionally provide a less 'Dossy' looking user interface.

 Smartware is still widely used and has an active online Smartware Users Group - Smug.

 Similar and competitive packages included Lotus Symphony, Microsoft Works, Context MBA, Framework, Enable and Ability Office.